crillab/jkahypar/native-kahypar/README.md

 Currently, only **Linux** and **macOS** are supported.
-If you use a different OS, you can edit [this configuration file](build.gradle) and, in the section *System Dependent Configuration*, add the condition allowing Gradle to identify your OS and create the appropriate shared library.
+If you use a different OS, you can edit [this configuration file](build.gradle) and, in the section *System Dependent Configuration*, add the condition allowing Gradle to identify your OS and to create the appropriate shared library.

 To add the newly created library to JKaHyPar, run the following command: